cml87/weblogic1/README.md

 - Development: Allows autodeploy by simply throwing our artifacts into such directory.
 Loads wl admin credentials from `boot.properties` file.
 Thought To ease development.
 - Production: None of the features in Development.

+A change in domain mode from Development to Production will require restarting all the servers in the domain.
+We do this either by clicking "Restart" for each server in the console (works only if the servers have the node manager process running), or shutting down them in the console and starting them again with the start scripts we'll see below.

 The mode of the domain can later be changed, though, from the console.

 When we create a domain, me must also select JDK.
 It seems, therefore, that all the wl servers created for the domain afterwards, will use the same JDK.
-Also when we create a domain, we can create its Admins server, the node manager, some managed servers, clusters etc.
+Also, when we create a domain, we can create its Admins server, the node manager, some managed servers, clusters etc.

 The node manager is used to administer remote wl (managed) server.